-The non model/ minor crop plant perspective
+The non-model/minor crop plant perspective

-As has been shown above, both genomic and phenomic datasets are becoming more and more mature and cost-efficient.
-Currently it is the model plant Arabidopsis rather than crop plants which contain the most extensive datasets and which may enable ontology driven phenotype prediction.
-Indeed, this is largely due to a number of points: i) the availability of the machinereadable ontology term enriched phenotypic datasets for well-defined genes; ii) the largest wealth of functional data for gene annotation, which is related to the former point; iii) the use of standardized populations from the 1001 genome consortium facilitating abstracting at the phenotype level; and iv) standardization driven e.g. by TAIR.
+As has been shown above, both genomic and phenomic datasets are becoming more and more mature and cost efficient.
+At this time, it is the model plant Arabidopsis, rather than crop plants, that contains the most extensive datasets and that may enable ontology-driven phenotype prediction.
+This is largely due to a number of points: (i) the availability of the machine-readable ontology termenriched phenotypic datasets for well defined genes; (ii) the largest wealth of functional data for gene annotation, which is related to the former point; (iii) the use of standardized populations from the 1001 genome consortium, facilitating abstraction at the phenotypic level; and (iv) standardization, driven for example by TAIR.
 Also, for genetic and genomic studies, it is necessary to note the importance of accurate phenotyping.
-The most advanced (in terms of crop plants) is most likely maize, which despite its tremendous genetic variety is tackled in a well-planned and standardized way, driven both (pan)genomically (Gore et al., 2009, Hirsch et al., 2016) and phenomically (see e.g. AlKhalifa et al., 2018 for a well described dataset) and supported by user friendly tools providing access to these resources such as TASSEL (Bradbury et al., 2007).
+The most advanced (in terms of crop plants) is most likely maize that, despite its tremendous genetic variety, is tackled in a well planned and standardized way, driven both (pan)genomically (Gore et al., 2009; Hirsch et al., 2016) and phenomically (see e.g. AlKhalifah et al., 2018; for a well described dataset) and supported by user friendly tools, providing access to these resources such as TASSEL (Bradbury et al., 2007).
 However, while standardization is gaining traction and big datasets are becoming more available for major crops, minor crops remain less supported.
-Additionally, when studying this "genotype-phenotype" interaction, it is important to have access to detailed phenotypic data.
+Additionally, when studying this genotype-phenotype interaction, it is important to have access to detailed phenotypic data.
 In many cases, the selection and evaluation of phenotypes have been poorly developed in the experimental design of genetic and genomics studies (Houle et al., 2010).
-Thus, efforts to identify gold standard experimental procedures and scoring protocols may contribute to the harmonization of phenotypic data, and therefore to the improvement of data accessibility (Shrestha et al., 2012).
+Therefore, efforts to identify gold standard experimental procedures and scoring protocols may contribute to the harmonization of phenotypic data and therefore to the improvement of data accessibility (Shrestha et al., 2012).
 In addition, the existence of biases is another new, important challenge in attaining knowledge from new high-throughput techniques.

-That said, for non-model species general "cyberinfrastructures" can also be used (Merchant et al., 2016) and specialized information systems, such as those for grapevine (Adam-Blondon et al., 2016) or the Rosaceae community (Jung et al., 2017) have been developed.
-Indeed, while necessarily less data is available for non-model (minor) crop plant communities (e.g. an apple researcher); they can learn from the lessons and mistakes made with big crops and within the International Plant Phenotyping Consortium.
+That said, for non-model species general 'cyberinfrastructures' can also be used (Merchant et al., 2016) and specialized information systems, such as those for grapevine (Adam-Blondon et al., 2016) or the Rosaceae community (Jung et al., 2017) have been developed.
+Indeed, while necessarily less data are available for non-model (minor) crop plant communities (e.g. an apple researcher); they can learn from the lessons and mistakes made with big crops and within the International Plant Phenotyping Consortium.